 Funding Policy.
 TRS is funded by member and employer contributions as adopted and amended by the Board of Trustees.
 Members become fully vested after 10 years of service.
 If a member terminates with less than 10 years of service, no vesting of employer contributions occurs, but the member's contributions may be refunded with interest.
 Member contributions are limited by State law to not less than 5% or more than 6% of a member's earnable compensation.
-Member contributions as adopted by the Board of Trustees for the fiscal year ended June 30, 2012, were 5.53% of annual salary.
-The member contribution rate will increase to 6.00% effective July 1, 2012.
-Employer contributions required for fiscal year 2012 were 10.28% of annual salary as required by the June 30, 2009, actuarial valuation.
-The employer contribution rate will increase to 11.41% effective July 1, 2012.
+Member contributions as adopted by the Board of Trustees for the fiscal year ended June 30, 2013, were 6.00% of annual salary.
+Employer contributions required for fiscal year 2013 were 11.41% of annual salary as required by the June 30, 2010, actuarial valuation.
+The employer contribution rate will increase to 12.28% effective July 1, 2013.